uyamazak/oceanus/README.md

 Open Source Data collecter.
 Fast and low cost.

-Oceanus get HTTP Request and save to Google BigQuery.
+Oceanus get HTTP Request and save to Google BigQuery and y ou can judge important data in real time and can notify and aggregate

-You can run it on Docker and Google Container Engine.
+Run it on Docker and Google Container Engine.

 ## Description
 ![oceanus構成図](https://cdn-ak.f.st-hatena.com/images/fotolife/u/uyamazak/20170120/20170120102719.png "oceanus構成図")